Woody plant encroachment: Carbon sequestration

+The impact of bush control on the carbon sequestration and storage capacity of the respective ecosystems is an important management consideration.
 Against the background of global efforts to mitigate climate change, the carbon sequestration and storage capacity of natural ecosystems receives increasing attention.
 Grasslands constitute 40% of Earth's natural vegetation and hold a considerable amount of the global Soil Organic Carbon.
 Shifts in plant species composition and ecosystem structure, especially through woody encroachment, lead to significant uncertainty in predicting carbon cycling in grasslands.
-The impact of bush control on the carbon sequestration and storage capacity of the respective ecosystems is an important management consideration.

-Research on the changes to carbon sequestration under woody plant encroachment and bush control is still insufficient.
+Research on the changes to carbon sequestration under woody plant encroachment and its control is still insufficient.
 The Intergovernmental Panel on Climate Change (IPCC) states that woody plant encroachment generally leads to increased aboveground woody carbon, while below-ground carbon changes depend on annual rainfall and soil type.
-The IPCC points out that carbon stock changes under bush encroachment have been studied in Australia, Southern Africa and North America,but no global assessment has been done yet.
+The IPCC points out that carbon stock changes under bush encroachment have been studied in Australia, Southern Africa and North America, but no global assessment has been done to date.